-- The Science rate for the "All Student" population are computed and displayed. - ISBE pre-ID's students, however schools who do not keep their course enrollments up to date will have students added to their roster. - The demographics (Race, Gender, and the Program Indicators) are disaggregated at the entity level (school, district, or state level) and at the grade level (Grade 5, Grade 8, or Grade 11). - All assessment proficiency rates are calculated for the responsible entity as defined in the Responsible Entity business rules. - The source for the calculation is ISA Student Roster and Result records. - Student demographic information (race, gender, program indicators) used for assessment proficiency rate calculations comes from the Student Metrics table in the Warehouse.
-See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race and Gender are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used.
-For SY2021, assessment correction data will not be available until after student enrollments have exited, so to maintain consistency across all metrics that use student demographics, the SY2021 report card will not use assessment correction data to determine student demographics, but instead use SIS demographic data as of the end of year enrollment exit data.
+- The Science rate for the "All Student" population are computed and displayed. - ISBE pre-ID's students, however schools who do not keep their course enrollments up to date will have students added to their roster.

+- The demographics (Race, Gender, and the Program Indicators) are disaggregated at the entity level (school, district, or state level) and at the grade level (Grade 5, Grade 8, or Grade 11). - All assessment proficiency rates are calculated for the responsible entity as defined in the Responsible Entity business rules. - The source for the calculation is ISA Student Roster and Result records. - Student demographic information (race, gender, program indicators) used for assessment proficiency rate calculations comes from the Student Metrics table in the Warehouse.
+See the Student Groups business rules for more information on how the table is populated. - This table is populated as follows: - Race and Gender, first year in the US, IDEA indicator, alternate assessment indicator, and EL indicator are typically derived from assessment correction records where available, and if no assessment correction record is available, then the SIS student demographic data from the exited student enrollment is used. - IEP, EL and other student demographic indicators in the Student Metrics table are determined using logic defined in the Student Groups business rules document. - We will include any changes to demographics data in the correction records.
+We will use the grade at time of testing from the correction record for reporting Assessment metrics. - ISA has student records for Science only. - The proficiency rate is calculated for Science. - If a student is in a Performance Level of 3 'Proficient' or 4 'Exemplary' then they are considered Proficient. - Each subgroup is calculated the same way. - Proficiency Levels for 2022: (Note: The Proficiency levels for 2022 will be delayed until late August/early September)